 For further information, please consult the Overview of the programme.

-The application period for the 2023 cycle will open mid-January 2023.
+The application period for the 2023 cycle is now open!
+Don’t wait to apply!
+A particular consideration is given to early applicants.
 Each application must include the grant proposal, sending agreement and hosting agreement.
 The submitted proposals are assessed based on a scoring rubric.